Pure Oil: Dawes period

+The company’s art director and cartoonist Otis H. Hosom designed a new seal featuring the PURE name surrounded by a serrated circle border in 1930.
+Although the border resembled a gear, the company insisted that the border was not a gear and never to be spoken as such.
+The seal appears on all advertising and products from this point on.

+The famous “Be Sure With Pure” slogan came not from the advertising department but from a 1930s Canton schoolteacher.
+W.J.E.
+Myers wrote a letter stating “I feel sure with Pure” to address his overextended credit, due to summer unemployment.
+The company erased the teacher’s debt and gave him gasoline books equivalent to $143.

 By the 1960s, sales were $700 million a year, and Pure Oil ranked as one of the country's 100 largest industrial companies.
 Over 1,000 worked in the Chicago area.
 The headquarters at that time were located in unincorporated Palatine, Illinois now Schaumburg, Illinois, in a building which is now a campus of Roosevelt University.

-The company motto was "Be Sure With Pure."
+The bright red Firebird logo premiered in 1961.
+Firebird gasoline coincided with Pure’s sponsorship as the official fuel of NASCAR.

 Union 76 and decline

 Union Oil Company of California (Unocal) purchased Pure Oil in 1965.
 Initially, Pure Oil's Refining & Marketing operations became the Pure Oil Division of Union Oil Company of California with the Pure Oil name continuing in full force.
 By 1970 the Pure Oil brand was phased out and remaining service stations and auto/truck stops were rebranded as Union 76.
 The Pure Oil Division was merged with Unocal's west coast Refining & Marketing division to become the Union 76 division.

 After 1970, the Pure Oil name was retained as a registered trademark, while the Firebird brand name was retained and used primarily for motor oils and lubricants that were not extensively marketed toward consumers.

 In 1992, Unocal announced plans to end Southeast operations.
 The Union 76 brand was taken over by Phillips 66 while Unocal was later bought by Chevron Corporation.

 In 1996, Pure Oil became the holding company for three independent pipeline companies.
 By 1997, operations in Europe ended.

-Pure Oil, and later Union 76, was "The official fuel of NASCAR", a relationship that lasted until 2003.
-Sunoco replaced Union 76 as the official fuel of NASCAR.
+Sunoco replaced Pure Oil, now called Union 76, as the official fuel of NASCAR in 2003.